- 01 Decrypt File Online

 The software will start a quick scan for deleted files and perform advanced scan for more lost files.
 When the process completes, you can apply the "Filter" feature or click the "Search files or folders" button to find the lost files in a short time.

 Step 3.
 Recover lost files from BitLocker encrypted hard drive

 After previewing the file, click the "Recover" button to restore deleted or lost files from BitLocker encrypted partition on Windows.

 Bonus Tip #2.
 How to Manage BitLocker Partition by Resize/Move

 At times, you may want a bigger BitLocker drive partition to store large multimedia files, and EaseUS Partition Master can facilitate the job by adding free space from other Partitions to the BitLocker one!

 Step 1.
 Click "Partition Manager", select the Bitlocker partition and choose the "Unlock" option.
 Then, enter your password to unlock Bitlocker.

 Step 2.
 Right-click the Bitlocker partition and select the "Resize/Move" option.

 Step 3.
 Shrink or extend your Bitlocker by dragging your mouse towards the unallocated space

 Step 4.
-Click Execute Operation and the "Proceed" button to start partitioning or resizing the Bitlocker drive.
+Click Execute Operation and the "Apply" button to start partitioning or resizing the Bitlocker drive.